 If you join us, you can help to influence health and care policy and practice, share your views through blog posts and films and capture ideas from your family, friends and communities.

 In return, we offer skills development and training workshops, along with networking events.

 - Get in touch with us at email@example.com.
 You can talk through your ideas, discuss any queries you may have and find out if the scheme is for you.

-- Once you are happy, fill in the form below and send it to the Bevan Commission.
+- Once you are happy, download and fill in the application form and send it to the Bevan Commission.

 What kind of things do Bevan Advocates do?

 - Talk to people in their community about health and care

 - Gather and share information about prudent healthcare

 - Help to influence and inform actions and behaviours